 Line item 87 Business and Corporate Card

 Report the allowance for loan and lease losses for loans extended under business and corporate credit cards.
 Business cards include small business credit card accounts where the loan is underwritten with the sole proprietor or primary business owner as applicant.
 Report at the control account level or the individual pay level (not at the sub-account level).
 Corporate cards include employer-sponsored credit cards for use by a company's employees.
+Exclude the allowance for loan and lease losses related to corporate card or charge card loans included in Line item 85 (C&I Graded Loans).

 Line item 88 Credit Cards